 Mayor Jacobs also read a resolution calling on citizens to observe Memorial Day and pay special tribute to those who gave their lives so that we may live free.

 Retired U.S. Army Colonel Edwin R. Marrero, Orange County Mayor’s Veterans Advisory Council Chair, hosted the ceremony.
-Members of the Orange County Mayor’s Veterans Advisory Council led the Pledge of Allegiance; Elouise Hall, member of the Orange County Mayor’s Veterans Advisory Council and a member of the Daughters of the American Revolution, offered the Invocation; Vice Chair of the Orlando Mayor’s Veterans Advisory Council, Andrew Ewasko, introduced Lt.
+Members of the Orange County Mayor’s and City of Orlando’s Veterans Advisory Councils led the Pledge of Allegiance; Elouise Hall, member of the Orange County Mayor’s Veterans Advisory Council and a member of the Daughters of the American Revolution, offered the Invocation; Vice Chair of the City of Orlando Mayor’s Veterans Advisory Council, Andrew Ewasko, introduced Lt.
 Gen. Stultz and retired Navy Chaplain Capt.
 Richard Black delivered the Benediction.

 On May 25, 2012, President Barack Obama proclaimed May 28, 2012, through Nov.
 11, 2025, as the Commemoration of the 50th Anniversary of the Vietnam War, calling upon federal, state and local officials to honor our Vietnam veterans and fallen heroes.